 The Day-Of Duties

-Refill Juices and Fruits- While you have your eye on the bubbly bottles, you’ll also want to be checking on the pace that the juice and fruit are being consumed.
-Try to keep the juice carafes at least half way full so you’re not constantly coming back to refill them.
+Refill Juices and Fruit- While you have your eye on the bubbly bottles, you’ll also want to be checking on the pace that the juice and fruit are being consumed by guests.
+Try to keep the juice carafes at least half way full so you’re not constantly coming back to the mimosa bar to refill them.
 Although they tend to dissipate a bit more slowly, the same applies to the fruit garnishes.
-Do yourself a favor and cut up whatever fruits you may need to (usually strawberries and orange slices) the night before to save yourself time the day of.
+Do yourself a favor and cut up whatever fruit you may need to (usually strawberries and orange slices) the night before to save yourself time the day of.

-ENJOY!– Yes you heard us, pop some bubbly and have yourself a good time!
+ENJOY!– Yes you heard us, pop some bubbly and have yourself some mimosas!
 Being the hostess with the mostess does not mean you can’t get your toast on too.
 Let’s be real, your number one responsibility as maid of honor is to make sure the bride and her guests are having a great time and what better way to make that happen than to celebrate alongside them.
 Just don’t forget to snap tons of pics of your badass bridal shower mimosa bar!